 - Uterus is larger than expected

-- More severe or intense nausea, vomiting, breast tenderness or other pregnancy symptoms.
+- Severe nausea, vomiting, breast tenderness, or other pregnancy symptoms

 - Higher hCG levels